rackerlabs/devsite/source/_posts/2014-04-09-my-heart-bleeds.markdown

 The biggest concern out of HeartBleed is the potential leakage of credentials from your users.

+We're talking about

+* Passwords
+* OAuth Tokens
+* API Keys
+* Session cookies

-I'm talking about passwords, OAuth tokens, API Keys, and session cookies.
-Any attacker that went after your system prior to your upgrade could have stolen information.
+For your users' sake, force them to change these credentials on your web services and expire their previous sessions.
+Any attacker that went after your system prior to your upgrade could have stolen data.

 That also includes *your* API keys.
 For the sake of safety, we highly recommend doing this with your Rackspace account as well.